What is an Environmental Product Declaration (EPD)?

 How is an EPD Created?

-The creation of an EPD is a rigorous process.
+The creation of an Environmental Product Declaration (EPD) is a rigorous process.
 First, a Life Cycle Assessment (LCA) must be performed.
 An LCA is a systematic approach used to assess the environmental aspects and potential impacts associated with a product, process, or service.

 The LCA involves cataloging inputs (like raw materials and energy) and outputs (like emissions and waste) at each stage of the product’s life, then calculating the environmental impact.
 This information forms the foundation for the EPD.